loqalabs/loqa-skills/homeassistant-skill/README.md

 ## Features

 - **Local Voice Processing**: All STT happens on your Loqa hub for privacy
-- **Multi-device Support**: Handle voice commands from multiple Loqa pucks
+- **Multi-device Support**: Handle voice commands from multiple Loqa relay devices
 - **Fallback Integration**: Forwards unhandled commands to Home Assistant
 - **Full Observability**: Track all voice interactions in the Loqa timeline
 - **Easy Configuration**: Simple setup with HA access token